 Software Technical Specs Template

 This technical specs template is a Word document and comes with traditional outline formatting.
-Users can create a comprehensive document to explain project scope, user information, product features, dependencies and assumptions, system features, interface requirements, and other specifications.
+Users can create a comprehensive document to explain project scope, user stories, product features, dependencies and assumptions, system features, interface requirements, and another functional spec.

 This tech spec template even has a separate section for glossary and appendix.

 Apart from the templates, you can adopt the best technical documentation software for your business and get started with writing technical documentation.

 With CloudTutorial, create and share numerous tech spec docs in just a few clicks!

 A functional specification is a document used for describing a product’s intended capabilities, appearance, and interactions with users in detail.
 It may also contain a description of user tasks, dependencies on other products, and usability criteria.

 When additional functionality, features, requirements, or work are added in product specs without any authorization, that’s what we call scope creep.